An Afghan man who spent years helping US forces in Afghanistan is shot and killed in Washington

 His eldest child, a girl, is now 13, and the others are boys, ages 11, 8 and just 15 months old.

-The family went first to Pennsylvania, but Amini said his friend was robbed there and decided to move to Alexandria, in northern Virginia just outside Washington.
+The family went first to Pennsylvania, but Amini said his friend was robbed there and decided to move to Alexandria, in northern Virginia.
 Amini said Ahmad Yar told him he'd fled to the U.S. “to be safe and unfortunately I’m not safe here.”

-In northern Virginia, they both ended up being ride-share drivers and lived about two miles (three kilometers) from each other.
+In northern Virginia, they both ended up being ride-share drivers and lived about 2 miles (3 kilometers) from each other.
 Like many in the Afghan diaspora there, they chatted throughout the day in a WhatsApp group text.
 And they played in a weekly volleyball game.
 Ahmad Yar was really good and no one could block his serve, Amini said.

-Amini said they spoke Monday evening and the next thing he knew he was woken up by another Afghan friend who'd somehow heard that Ahmad Yar had been killed.
+Amini said they spoke Monday evening and the next thing he knew he was woken up by another Afghan friend who had somehow heard that Ahmad Yar had been killed.

 In disbelief, Amini began frantically calling his friend.
 But it was the police who finally answered the phone: “The police officer said: ‘I’m sorry.
 Unfortunately he’s not alive anymore.’"

-Note: This story has been corrected to reflect that Malone's first name is Jeramie, not Jaramie.